 The Out-of-Home Abuse and Neglect (OHAN) unit conducts investigations of allegations of abuse and/or neglect of children in foster care screened by Intake Hub staff and deemed to warrant investigation.
 There were some ongoing improvements in the overall quality of documentation and practices within OHAN during this monitoring period.
-DSS maintained its performance on all four FSA OHAN subsections for which it was granted Maintenance of Efforts status on August 3, 2023:56 Intake - Decision Not to Investigate; Timely Completion of Investigation Within Forty-five (45) Days of Initiation; Timely Completion of Investigation Within Sixty (60) Days of Initiation; and Timely Completion of Investigation Within Ninety (90) Days of Initiation.
-An increased number of OHAN investigator and Team Leader positions, focused and consistent supervision, and improved information gathering and assessments are important contributors to these continued successes.
+DSS maintained its performance on all four FSA OHAN subsections for which it was granted Maintenance of Efforts status on August 3, 2023:56 Intake - Decision Not to Investigate; Timely Completion of Investigation Within Forty-five (45) Days of Initiation; Timely Completion of Investigation Within Sixty (60) Days of Initiation; and Timely Completion of Investigator and Team Leader positions, focused and consistent supervision, and improved information gathering and assessments are important contributors to these continued successes.